Family: Man fatally shot by Dallas police had mental illness

 Tirado’s parents said the 28-year-old had a bipolar disorder and that they’d been trying, unsuccessfully, to have him committed to a long-term mental healthcare facility.
 They said he was failed by the mental health treatment system and placed his death in a long line of fatal encounters between police and people with mental illness.

-“Our country has failed us, and it’s not just my son,” Edgar Tirado, Sr. told The Associated Press Friday.
+“Our country has failed us, and it’s not just my son,” Edgar Tirado Sr. told The Associated Press Friday.
 “This happens many, many, many times.”

 Late Monday afternoon, police said they received a call about a man with a gun trying to steal a woman’s car.
 Police confronted the man, who pulled a gun but ran off without the officers firing, said Dallas police Chief Eddie Garcia.